VelizarMihaylov/air-quality-app-typescript-graphql/README.md

 Both of those commands will start a docker image that will run the GraphQL server on port `4444` If this port is not available on your machine feel free to modify the ports property in the  docker-compose.yml file in the root folder.

-Once you the docker image is up and running try hitting `http://localhost:4444/graphql` you should see the GraphQL playground.
+Once you get the docker image up and running try hitting `http://localhost:4444/graphql` you should see the GraphQL playground.

 After you get the GraphQL server running install the dependencies: